Credence473/ceph-lib/README.md

-# Cepheid Library
+# Cepheid Photometry
 A pipeline to perform photometry on a selected population of stars (Cepheids to be specific) in an image of the host galaxy.

-The cephlib.py contains the class and the jupyter notebook shows an example use case.
+The `cephlib.py` contains the class and the Jupyter notebooks show example use cases.
-In next phase, I will comment the necessary steps in the jupyter notebook but for now it should be readable.
+In next phase, I may comment the necessary steps in the Jupyter notebook but for now it should be readable.

 # Required Libraries
 On top of a full Anaconda installation, the following packages should be installed.
 Creating a separate environment is recommended.